 Fall is a magical time in the Northeast.
 But there’s something about the tree-carpeted Sullivan Catskills—crisscrossed by rivers and streams, dotted with farms, rich with seasonal produce and locally made products—that makes it extra special.

 We love the towns of Narrowsburg and Callicoon for their proximity to the Delaware River, especially for summer months, but drive a little east from the border with Pennsylvania and you’re in fall farm heaven.
-The proximity to the Bethel Woods Center for the Arts puts you at the center of several fall festivals, right around the storied grounds of the original Woodstock.
+Near the Bethel Woods Center for the Arts, you’re at the center of several fall festivals, right around the storied grounds of the original Woodstock.
 And the area’s wonderful hiking is next-level during the fall, getting you up close and personal to those gorgeous colorful trees.

 Here’s where to get your fall on in the Sullivan Catskills.

 Local Farms: Apples, Pumpkins, Corn Mazes, Animals + Camping

 Come October 1, it seems everyone in the Northeast (particularly us city dwellers!) wants to be at a pick-your-own farm for not only the waning season of apples, but also to choose their own pumpkins, wander through a corn maze, and perhaps take a hay ride.
 All the fall activities wrapped up into one day.